Rust-CMS/radical/README.md

 RustCMS is a barebones backend CMS that works much like [Processwire](https://processwire.com/) works.
 This is not a markdown site generator like other CMSs.
 If you would like something of that nature, see [here](#repositories-like-this).

+## Check It Out Now

+If you have docker, all you need to do is run [this](https://github.com/Rust-CMS/tooling) docker-compose.

 ## Project State

 Version: Pre-alpha